Student Stories: Lily Goodfellow

 “I love sports,” she said.
 “I am an ambassador for Special Olympics and give speeches about all of the sports I compete in and how much I love Special Olympics.”

 Her reporting career began when she was a student at Naperville Central High School.
 Goodfellow tried different clubs, including theater, but nothing was a good fit until she joined Hawk TV, the in-school television network.
 She hosted a segment called “Lily’s Inclusion Corner,” which focused on the accomplishments of her Adapted PE peers and Special Olympics athletes.
-The segment’s success led to sideline interviews and game updates at the high school football games, said Nancy.
+The segment’s success led to sideline interviews and game updates at the high school football games, her mother said.

-“It combined her love of sports and interviewing with being in the spotlight, which Lily also enjoys,” she said.
+“It combined her love of sports and interviewing with being in the spotlight, which Lily also enjoys.”

 When it came time for college, Goodfellow took advantage of COD Connect, a bridge program between Naperville School District 203 and COD that helps students with intellectual disabilities transition from high school to college.
-It was through this program that she was introduced to Jim Fuller, adviser for The Courier, and learned about the newspaper.
-She told her mom all about it, so Nancy reached out to Fuller and asked about opportunities.
+It was through this program that she was introduced to Jim Fuller, adviser for The Courier, and learned about the student newspaper.
+She told her mom, who reached out to Fuller and asked about opportunities.

 Fuller encouraged Goodfellow to join the newspaper staff.
 He then contacted COD Director of Athletics and Recreation Ryan Kaiser and Sports Information Coordinator Mark Reinhiller, who were happy to identify the athletes to spotlight and provide a safe environment where Goodfellow could interview them.